Public Transportation Provider

 Level of Transportation Service:

 Passengers should be ready and waiting for the arrival of the bus.
 Scheduling the return trip is equally as important as the original appointment.
-Drivers are not allowed to enter the residence.
-Drivers should not enter a facility, except in circumstances with prior approval from RTEC management.
+Drivers should not enter the residence or facility, except in circumstances with prior approval from RTEC management.
 Facilities and residences should have an accessible entrance, including a ramp and electronic doors.
 When an electronic doorway is not possible, the facility or residence should offer an alternative method for holding the door open to make wheelchair accessible.
 The different levels of services are briefly described below:

 Curb-to-Curb or Regular Service - A service where the passenger does not need assistance from the driver and under most circumstances will board the bus at the curb.